princefishthrower/recipes/README.md

 # Recipes

 Yep.
 That's all.
-Some tasty recipes, with all fluff removed, in simple Markdown syntax!
+Tasty recipes, with all fluff removed, in simple Markdown syntax!

 Enjoy!